MicrosoftDocs/fabric-docs/docs/get-started/workspaces-folders.md

 - Currently dataflow gen2, streaming semantic model, and streaming dataflow can't be created in folders.
 - If you trigger item creation from the home page, create hub and industry solution, items are created at the root level of workspaces.
-- In a workspace page, `Filter` and `Filter by keywords` only applies to items at the current level.
+- In a workspace page, `Filter` and `Filter by keywords` only apply to items at the current level.
 - Git doesn't support workspace folders yet.

 ## Related content